JonathanWenger/my_website/content/publication/preconditioning_gps/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Bias and variance reduction in the log-marginal likelihood and its derivatives via preconditioning."
+  caption: "Preconditioning reduces bias and variance in the stochastic approximations of the log-marginal likelihood and its derivatives."
   focal_point: ""
   preview_only: false